narmeshnigam/omvix/readme_files/readme_wifi_mesh_network.md

 ### 🔹 Section 8: Testimonials

 > “We had multiple extenders and still faced slow speeds in bedrooms.
-Livintiq installed a mesh system—and now we get full bars everywhere, including the terrace.”
+Omvix installed a mesh system—and now we get full bars everywhere, including the terrace.”
 — *Mr. Sahil Mehra, Duplex Owner, Greater Noida*

 ---